ARMmbed/mbed-cli/README.md

 For each of the compilers, `mbed compile` checks a corresponding environment variable for the compiler's location.
 The environment variables are as follows:
 * `MBED_ARM_PATH`: The path to the *base* directory of your Arm Compiler installation.
 This should be the directory containing the directory containing the binaries for `armcc` and friends.
+* `MBED_ARMC6_PATH`: The path to the *binary* directory of your Arm Compiler installation.
+This should be the directory containing the binaries for `armclang` and friends.
 * `MBED_IAR_PATH`: The path to the *base* directory of your IAR EWARM Compiler installation.
 This should be one directory containing the directory containing the binaries for `iccarm` and friends.
 * `MBED_GCC_ARM_PATH`: The path to the *binary* directory of your GCC Arm Embedded Compiler installation.
 This should be the directory containing the binaries for `arm-none-eabi-gcc` and friends.